joemoose/psiops/docs/playing.md

 - On a **6 or less**, it’s a **failure**.
 Things go poorly.
 You don't achieve your goal and suffer a consequence.
 - On a **7–9**, it’s a **partial success**.
 You achieve your goal, but with an unexpected complication.
 - On a **10–12**, it’s a **success**.
 You achieve your goal.
-- On a **13 or greater**, it’s a **critical success**.
+- On a **13 or higher**, it’s a **critical success**.
 You achieve your goal, and things go better than expected.

 !!! note "Notes"

 	- With sufficient *time*, relevant *skill*, and the proper *equipment*, your actions will generally succeed—the GM won't call for an *action roll*.
 	- However, if any of these three requirements is missing, an *action roll* is required to determine the outcome.
 	- If two or more of these requirements are missing, the action is generally impossible.
-It’s time to consider a new approach!
+It’s time to consider a new approach.

 ## Momentum

 When a player makes an *action roll*, the roll can generate *momentum*.
-You start each mission session with 2 momentum points and gain more from successful *action rolls*.
+You start each mission session with 2 momentum points and gain additional momentum from successful *action rolls*.
 You can spend your *momentum* to gain bonuses or resist incoming consequences.

 Whenever you make an *action roll*, you gain additional *momentum* as follows:

 - On a **10–12**, you gain 1 momentum point.
-- On a **13 or greater**, you gain 2 momentum points.
+- On a **13 or higher**, you gain 2 momentum points.

 ### Accumulating Momentum

 Your momentum points accumulate throughout the mission and carry over between sessions.

-Your momentum points reset to their starting value **between missions** or whenever you **heal or rest** at a rendezvous point.
+They reset to their starting value **between missions** or whenever you **heal or rest** at a rendezvous point.

 ### Spending Momentum